Info For

 TSL 201/TSL 501 Introduction to Second Language Acquisition and the Field of TESOL (3 credits)

 This course discusses the role of the English language in the contemporary world and how language and culture shape human interactions.
 It provides an introductory understanding of the field of second language acquisition, from the perspective of both learning and teaching a new language.
-It also explores the teaching of English in ministry in U.S. and international contexts.
+It also explores the teaching of English in ministry in US and international contexts.

-Field Experience 5 hours
+Field Experience 5 hours of cross-cultural interaction

 Textbooks